This Earth Hour, help shine a light on climate change

-The ninth annual Earth Hour takes place at 8:30 p.m. local time on Saturday, March 28, 2015, only months before a new global climate deal is negotiated.
-On this day, six continents, 120 countries, and 24 time zones will be united as a global community, making our voices heard through the individual action of turning off the lights.
+The 10th annual Earth Hour takes place at 8:30 p.m. local time on Saturday, March 19, 2016.
+Six continents, over 170 countries, and 24 time zones will be united as a global community, making our voices heard through individual action.

 - Find out about events happening near you or create your own Earth Hour activity

-- Check out earthhour.org for stories, posters and a starter kit to bring your Earth Hour ideas to life
+- Check out earthhour.org for stories, posters and a tool kit for your school, workplace and home to bring your Earth Hour ideas to life